 Passwords are persistent because users understand them; they are understood by web and app developers and offer basic security.
 Passwords will persist for these reasons, even with initiatives such as the passwordless system, FIDO.

-A password is the most fundamental login credential, but passwords are far from a robust security measure.
+A secure password is the most fundamental login credential, but passwords are far from a robust security measure.
 Because of the doors a password can open, this credential has become a focus of cyber attacks.
 The 2022 Data Breach Investigations Report (DBIR) identified credential theft as one of the top four methods used to breach data.

 The 2022 Annual Identity Exposure Report identified some staggering statistics concerning passwords: